 Output internal parameter configuration of Booster as a JSON string.

-save model(fname)
+save_model (fname)

 The model is saved in an XGBoost internal format which is universal among the various XGBoost interfaces.
 Auxiliary attributes of the Python Booster object (such as feature_names) will not be saved.
-To preserve all attributes, pickle the Booster object.
+See: